playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 }
 ---

-One of the core tenants of components we've used repeatedly in the book is the idea of component inputs, or properties.
+One of the core tenets of components we've used repeatedly in the book is the idea of component inputs or properties.

-While component inputs are undoubtedly useful, it can be challenging to use at scale when you need the same set of data across multiple layers of components.
+While component inputs are undoubtedly helpful, they can be challenging to use at scale when you need the same set of data across multiple layers of components.

-For example, let's look back at our files app we've been developing throughout the book.
+For example, let's look back at the files app we've been developing throughout the book.

 ![A cloud-hosted files style application with a table of files and folders](./file_list_owner.png)

-Here, we have a list of files, the user's profile picture in the corner of the screen.
+Here, we have a list of files and the user's profile picture in the corner of the screen.
 Here's an example of what our data for the page looks like:

 ```javascript
 const APP_DATA = {